 Unlike Starbucks, Pepsi rendered a public apology that only did more damage to their reputation than the initial blunder.
 It kicked-off when the soft-drink brand received a momentous amount of negative feedback from an ad they ran in 2017.

 In the said ad, celebrity model Kendall Jenner diffused a standoff between police and protesters by handing the police officers’ cans of Pepsi.
-Consumers were outraged by what seemed to be the belittling of protesters who had been arrested and other protesters grievances, and especially since the ad directly evoked an image from a protest against police brutality in Baton Rouge, Louisiana, which had a racial undertone and was most probably its inspiration.
+Consumers were outraged by what seemed to be the belittling of protesters who had been arrested and other protesters grievances.
+Especially since the ad directly evoked an image from a protest against police brutality in Baton Rouge, Louisiana.
+This had a racial undertone and was most probably its inspiration.